Danzigerrr/IAESTE-Table-Web-App-Django/README.md

 Author: Krzysztof Nazar

-Check this project running live with Railway [here](https://iaesteofferspoland.up.railway.app/iaesteTable/offers/).
+Check this project running live with Pythonanywhere [here](https://iaesteofferspoland.up.railway.app/iaesteTable/offers/).

-## Description
+## The goal of the project
 **The goal of this project was to deploy a web application displaying IAESTE Poland offers for international internships.
 I wanted to make the searching process much more comfortable, faster and easier for the user.**

+## Main functionalities for user
+ - **Offers List** - Check every currently available offer.
+The table can be sorted and filtered.
+The user can select which columns are visible.
+ - **Offers Map** - See the offers on the interactive map.
+A pin is set in every location where at least one offer is available.
+After clicking the button, user can go to details of selected offer.</li>

 ## IAESTE Association